-Buda is open for paid public viewing year-round, and is complemented by a full events and exhibitions program.
+An accredited museum with Museums Australia, Buda is open for public viewing year round, and is complemented by an annual events and exhibitions program.
 We encourage you to visit this important piece of goldfields history, which includes an onsite Nursery and Giftshop.

 Open Wed to Sat 12pm – 5pm and Sundays and Public Holidays 10am to 5pm

 Our Garden Room purpose built venue is available for hire all year round.
 Enquiries to (03)5472 1032 or email firstname.lastname@example.org